nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 I'll admit I was initially drawn to pattern matching because it looked cleaner.
 What surprised me was how it forced me to think about my data's structure upfront and handle all possible cases.
 The compiler literally won't let me forget an edge case.

 Rust's pattern matching opened my eyes to a pattern I'd been approximating badly in other languages.
-Once I saw it clearly, I realized it's everywhere.
-Swift has it, Python 3.10+ added it, and I can even fake it in JavaScript:
+Actually Swift has pattern matching too, as does Python 3.10+...
+I can even sort of approximate it in JavaScript:

 ```javascript
 // approximated in js w/ objects